 How much income do I need to sponsor my parents and grandparents?

-You, the sponsor (and your co-signer, if applicable) must prove that you have enough income to support all the persons you’ll be financially responsible for, including yourself, once you become a sponsor.
+You, the sponsor (and your co-signer, if you have one) must prove you have enough income to support all the people you’ll be financially responsible for once you become a sponsor.
+This includes yourself.

-If you’re invited to apply, you’ll have to provide proof that you meet the income requirements for each of the 3 taxation years right before the date of your application.
+If you’re invited to apply, you have to provide proof that you meet the income requirements for each of the 3 tax years before the date you apply.

-The following table applies to residents of all provinces except Quebec.
+This table applies to you if you live in any province except Quebec.
 If you live in Quebec, the Quebec ministry in charge of immigration will assess your income.